monodot/knowledge-base/README.md

 A static site of knowledge, tips and tricks that I've learned over the years, and wanted to gather together in a central place.

-You can access the site without building it here: <https://kb.tomd.xyz>
+You don't need to build this repo.
+You can just browse the site here: <https://kb.tomd.xyz>

 ## A small disclaimer